Abel784/Love-your-lake-shoreline-survey-process/README.md

   It shows you how to import geotagged photos to your map, place them based on their longitude and latitude, and convert your geotagged images and map into a web app.

 # How To Manually Add Geotagged Photos
--**Follow the above tutorial until you have completed Steps 1, 2, and 3a.***(DON'T DO STEP 3, JUST 3A, unless you know the direction of the geotagged photo.)*-**Once that's complete and you have created your geotagged layer, right-click and go to the Attributes Table.**
+-**Follow the above tutorial until you have completed Steps 1, 2, and 3a.**

+*(DON'T DO STEP 3, JUST 3A, unless you know the direction of the geotagged photo.)*

+-**Once that's complete and you have created your geotagged layer, right-click and go to the Attributes Table.**
 - ![image](https://github.com/user-attachments/assets/f05bc69d-7bc4-44b1-a745-07cc5144890b)

 -**Click on "Toggle Edit" and then "Add Feature".**
 - ![image](https://github.com/user-attachments/assets/76a95bed-6d4f-4527-8ce3-0f696eb5f6c8)

 -**Leave the FID field as "Autogenerate".**

 -**Click the three dots next to "Photo" and select your desired photo.**

 -**Fill in the "Filename."** This can be whatever you want it to be, so make it easy to identify in your Attribute Table.

--**Then fill in the "Longitude" and "Latitude" fields for your image's location.**-**You should have something like the image below.**
+-**Then fill in the "Longitude" and "Latitude" fields for your image's location.**

+-**You should have something like the image below.**
 - ![image](https://github.com/user-attachments/assets/bd60f1bf-0284-459c-868b-055084936361)

 -**Make sure you've added all your photos and their latitudes and longitudes before moving on to the Field Calculator section.** The shapes should be added once all photos are in the table.

--**Now, we have to give the new attribute in the table a shape to appear on the map.**-**Open the Field Calculator.**
+-**Now, we have to give the new attribute in the table a shape to appear on the map.**

+-**Open the Field Calculator.**
 - ![image](https://github.com/user-attachments/assets/334e1c4d-dc00-42ee-b33c-4cd016e11418)

--**Once open, check off "Update Existing Field" and select "<geometry>" from the dropdown.**
+-**Once open, check off "Update Existing Field" and select "geometry" from the dropdown.**

 -**In the expression window, type `make_point("longitude", "latitude")`.** This will give the object a shape at the correct location.
   - ![image](https://github.com/user-attachments/assets/7ff65f64-3fd3-42c0-afa0-263b8f0d7632)

 - **Save your changes by clicking "Save Edits".**

 - **Then turn off Edit Mode.**
   - ![image](https://github.com/user-attachments/assets/0c4c1f9e-903f-4819-945f-a68850ae403d)